 - Add chicken and cook until no longer pink, about 5 minutes.
 Deglaze as needed.

-- Using a slotted spoon, transfer chicken to a plate and set aside.
+- Using a slotted spoon, transfer the chicken to a plate.

 Saute Vegetables

 - Saute vegetables until the onion is translucent.
 The liquid released from the vegetables should be enough to deglaze the pan.
-If it’s not, add a few tablespoons of broth to deglaze.
+If it’s not, add a few tablespoons of broth to deglaze the bottom of the pot and incorporate the brown bits.
+The bottom of the pot should be completely clean.

-- Add thyme, Creole seasoning, salt, Worcestershire sauce and stir to coat, about 30 seconds.
+- Add thyme, Creole seasoning, salt, and Worcestershire sauce and stir to coat for about 30 seconds.

 - Stir in broth and bay leaves.

-- Add the tomatoes and gently spread out with a spatula.
-Don’t stir in.
+- Add the tomatoes and gently spread them out with a spatula.
+Don’t stir.

 - Add the rice and gently push down with a spatula till covered with broth.
-Don’t stir in.
+Don’t stir the rice mixture.

 - Close the lid.